Azure-Samples/azure-doc-intelligence-dynamic-models-patient/docs/docs/30-create-new-patient-app/10-integrate-ai.md

 ### Test the Application

 1. Drag and drop one of the training images from the `contoso_new_patient_assets/training_labeled/<language>` folder into the drop zone.
-Be sure to use an image from the folder that matches the language you used to train the Form Recognizer model.
+Be sure to use an image from the folder that matches the language you used to train the Document Intelligence model.
 1. Next, select **Upload**.
 1. Once the image has been uploaded, and after a few seconds, you'll see the fields that were extracted from the form.
 1. Select **Save** to save the data to Patient Registration Cosmos DB.